People judge a home on the market by its curb appeal, and tidy shrubs make for good curb appeal. |

-Shrubs that are leggy, sprawling, shapeless, or crowding out more desirable plants.
+If your shrubs are leggy, sprawling, shapeless, or crowding out more desirable plants, they need smart pruning.

 Get your vitamin D later, and cover up for pruning.
 Wear a hat if you have hair that can get in the way.